2026 Bangsamoro Parliament election: Third postponement

-On October 1, 2025, the Supreme Court declared the BAA 77 as well as the preceeding BAA 58 as unconstituional leaving Bangsamoro without a law defining its parliamentary districts and effectively postponing the elections yet again.
-The high court nevertheless the COMELEC to proceed on the preparations and the conduct of elections not later than March 31, 2026 and ordered the parliament to determine distribution of district parliamentary seats by October 30, 2025.
+On October 1, 2025, the Supreme Court declared the BAA 77 as well as the preceding BAA 58 unconstitutional, leaving Bangsamoro without a law defining its parliamentary districts and effectively postponing the elections again.
+The high court nevertheless directed the COMELEC to proceed with preparations and conduct of the election not later than March 31, 2026.
+The court ordered the parliament to determine the distribution of district parliamentary seats by October 30, 2025.